 I dare anyone who has doubts about the legitimacy of Robin Thicke as a musician (foolish people like me, for example) to listen to “Blurred Lines” and not be overwhelmed by the singer’s charm and soulful croons.
 I’m sorry for calling you a poor man’s anything, Thicke: you proved me wrong.

 What do you think of “Blurred Lines” and the bromance between Thicke, Pharrell and T.I.?
-Tell us below!music, Music Video, new music, Pharrell Williams, Robin Thicke, TI
+Tell us below!Tags: music, Music Video, new music, Pharrell Williams, Robin Thicke, TI